Back to Blog

 Resolution tiering: Generate thumbnails at 512x512 for previews, then upscale only the approved ones to full resolution.
 This cuts costs by 60-70% for workflows with human review steps.

-Model selection per task: Use faster, cheaper models (like SDXL Turbo) for drafts and premium models (like DALL-E 3 or Flux Pro) only for final outputs.
+Model selection per task: Use faster, cheaper models like generate:flux_2 for drafts and premium models like generate:flux_2_pro or generate:imagen4 for final outputs.
+Wireflow workflows support routing different prompts to different model nodes within the same pipeline.

 Prompt deduplication: Before submitting a batch, hash your prompts and skip duplicates.
 In product catalogs, you often have near-identical prompts that differ only in product name.